-The Committee and management believe our executive compensation program must be flexible, with annual salaries, incentive and equity awards that consider corporate performance, while rewarding individual efforts advancing our corporate goals and performance objectives that align with our strategic plans, which in turn contributes to the successful development and long-term growth of the Company.
-We have emphasized performance-based compensation primarily through annual cash-based awards that appropriately motivate executives and reward them for delivering financial, operational, strategic and individual results against Committee-approved objectives.
-We have historically generally focused our NEOs' equity awards primarily on a combination of (i) options and (ii) time-based RSUs.
-In 2020, our NEOs' equity awards will be comprised of a mix of performance- and time-based RSUs, with the performance-based RSUs vesting after three years based on meeting cumulative performance metrics, which we believe will further tie our executive compensation to the Company's long-term performance and further incentivize our NEOs to achieve sustainable long-term returns.
+The Committee and management believe our executive compensation program must be flexible, with annual salaries, incentive and equity awards that measure corporate performance to reward the advancement of our corporate goals and performance objectives that align with our strategic plans, which in turn contributes to the successful development and long-term growth of the Company.
+In our annual incentive program, we emphasize performance-based compensation through cash-based awards that appropriately motivate executives and reward them for delivering financial, operational, strategic and individual results against Committee-approved objectives.
+Our long-term incentive program is comprised of a mix of RSUs and PRSUs, with the PRSUs vesting after three years based on meeting cumulative book-value per share performance metrics, which we believe further ties our executive compensation to the Company's long-term performance and further incentivizes our NEOs to achieve sustainable long-term returns.
+See "Compensation of Named Executive Officers - Compensation Discussion and Analysis - Elements of Executive Compensation - Long Term Incentive Program" below.